-Source: Oklahoma City VA Health Care System (received June 11, 2018)
+Source: VA Pittsburgh Healthcare System (received July 30, 2018)

-To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various performance metrics and their involvement and support of actions to improve or sustain performance.
+To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Deputy Director, Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various performance metrics and their involvement and support of actions to improve or sustain performance.

-In individual interviews, these executive leadership team members spoke knowledgeably, within the scope of their responsibilities, about actions taken during the previous 12 months to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
+In individual interviews, these executive leadership team members could speak knowledgeably about actions taken during the previous 12 months to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
 These are discussed more fully below.

 The leaders are also engaged in monitoring patient safety and care through formal mechanisms.
-They are members of the Facility's Quality, Safety and Value (QSV) Committee which tracks, trends, and monitors quality of care and patient outcomes.
-The Director serves as the chairperson with the authority and responsibility to establish policy, maintain quality care standards, and perform organizational management and strategic planning.
-The QSV Committee also oversees various working groups, such as the Clinical Executive, Nurse Executive, Strategic Improvement, and Administrative Executive Boards.
+They are members of the Facility's Executive Leadership Board, which tracks, trends, and monitors quality of care and patient outcomes.
+The Director serves as the chairperson for the Executive Leadership Board with the authority and responsibility to establish policy, maintain quality care standards, and perform organizational management and strategic planning.
+The Executive Leadership Board also oversees various working groups, such as the Nursing

+Administrative Leadership Council, Safety Committee, and Medical Executive Board.
 See Figure 4.